wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

     // TODO

-Using static factory methods, it's easy to have multiple smaller command groups contained within different files.
 Also, note the use of static methods to construct parallel and sequential command groups: this is equivalent to the ``andThen`` decorator, but is more expressive in some cases.
 Its use is a matter of personal preference.